CanonicalLtd/maas-docs/en/intro-concepts.md

 ## Node actions

-Nodes *actions* are essentially: "things you can do with nodes".
+Node *actions* are essentially: "things you can do with nodes".
 They can be triggered via the web UI or the MAAS CLI.
-In the web UI, they are found by using the 'Take action' button in the top right corner.
+With the former, they are managed with the 'Take action' button in the top right corner.
 Below is the full list of possible actions and their meaning, arranged alphabetically.

 ### Abort
-???
+Abort any action that can be retried.
+This currently applies to Commission and Deploy.

 ### Acquire
 Allocates (reserves) a node to the MAAS user performing the action (and currently logged in).
+Changes a node's status from 'Ready' to 'Allocated'.

 ### Commission
-Changes a node's status from 'New' to 'Ready'.
+Commissions a node.
+Changes a node's status from 'New' to 'Commissioning' to 'Ready'.
+If unsuccessful, the status becomes 'Failed commissioning'.

+Any time a node's underlying networking or disk subsystem has changed it should be re-commissioned.
+Typically, you would mark the node as 'Broken' (see below), implement maintenance, and then Commission.

 ### Delete
 Removes a node from MAAS.
-The underlying machine is not affected.
+The underlying machine remains unaffected.

 ### Deploy
-Changes a node's status from 'Ready' to 'Deployed'.
+Deploys a node.
+Changes a node's status from 'Ready' to 'Deploying' to 'Deployed'.
+If unsuccessful, the status becomes 'Failed deployment'.

 ### Mark broken
-Changes a node's status from '?' to 'Broken'.
-FIND OUT
+Marks a node as broken.
+Changes a node's status to 'Broken'.
+This can be chosen if any action has failed (such as Commission and Deploy).
+Marking it broken guarantees that the node will not get used in any way.
+This would normally be followed by some level of investigation so as to determine the source of the problem.

+This action can also be used to indicate that hardware maintenance is being, or will be, performed that would affect MAAS, such as modifications at the networking or disk subsystem level.

+Finally, some aspects of a node can only be edited when a node's status is 'Broken'.
+For example, a node's network interface can only be edited via MAAS if the node has a status of either 'Ready' or 'Broken'.

 ### Mark fixed
+Fixes a broken node.
 Changes a node's status from 'Broken' to 'New'.
-CHECK THIS

 ### Power off
-Turns a node off.
+Turns a node's underlying machine off.

 ### Power on
-Turns a node on.
+Turns a node's underlying machine on.

 ### Release
-Changes a node's status from 'Deployed' to 'Ready'.
+Releases a node back into the pool of available nodes.
+Changes a node's status from 'Deployed' (or 'Allocated') to 'Ready'.

 ### Set Zone
 Puts the node in a specific zone.